Shortest paths in one-counter systems: Proof of Theorem

-\myparagraph{Total length of caps.} We have now all the necessary ingredients to establish the desired upper bounds on the lengths of caps.
+We have now all the necessary ingredients to establish the desired upper bounds on the lengths of caps.
 Recall that for a strongly connected component $S\in \SCCs$ we denote by $n_S$ the number of vertices in $S$.